Fury Warrior DPS Rotation, Cooldowns, and Abilities — The War Within (11.1.0)

 Movement and Mobility

 Warriors have a great deal of active tools through Charge Icon Charge and Heroic Leap Icon Heroic Leap that allow for instant movement across large distances.
 Finding ways to maximize your uptime on a target through intelligent use of these is crucial, as downtime is extremely detrimental to the flow of Fury's rotation.
-The talents Double Time Icon Double Time and Bounding Stride Icon Bounding Stride are particularly useful in any encounter which demands heavy movement.
+The talents Double Time Icon Double Time and Bounding Stride Icon Bounding Stride are particularly useful in any encounter that demands heavy movement.

 4.4.